mozilla-l10n/documentation/appstores/new_release_android.md

 $ atom en-US/whatsnew/whatsnew_android_48_beta.lang
 ```

-This is the content of the new file (strings are communicated by releng).
+This is the content of the new file (strings are communicated by mobile marketing).
 ```
 ## NOTE: Those strings are displayed on Google Play in the What’s new section for Firefox 48 beta release.
 ## NOTE: See https://l10n.mozilla-community.org/stores_l10n/locale/fr/google/beta/